SAP-archive/Lapwing/README.md

 “Lapwing” is meant to be a starting point for additional, standards-based multilingual processing based on Web Services.
 Accordingly, “Lapwing” does not come with a lot of bells and whistles.

 ##Get it!
-In order to get Lapwing to run on an Servlet Container of your choice, you just need to do the following:
+In order to get Lapwing to run on an Java Servlet Container of your choice, you just need to do the following:
 - clone the repository and build the sources through Maven
 - deploy *lapwing.war* to your server
 - Lapwing's WSDL will be accessible at: http://host:port/lapwing/services/itsprocessor?wsdl